 |FORCE LAST GOOD PLAN - Identifies SQL queries using execution plan that is slower than the previous good plan, and queries using the last known good plan instead of the regressed plan.||Yes||Yes|

 Automatic tuning identifies CREATE INDEX, DROP INDEX, and FORCE LAST GOOD PLAN recommendations that can optimize your database performance and shows them in Azure portal, and exposes them through T-SQL and REST API.

 You can either manually apply tuning recommendations using the portal or you can let Automatic tuning autonomously apply tuning recommendations for you.
 The benefits of letting the system autonomously apply tuning recommendations for you is that it automatically validates there exists a positive gain to the workload performance, and if there is no significant performance improvement detected, it will automatically revert the tuning recommendation.
 Please note that in case of queries affected by tuning recommendations that are not executed frequently, the validation phase can take up to 72 hrs by design.
 In case you are manually applying tuning recommendations, the automatic performance validation, and reversal mechanisms are not available.

-Automatic tuning options can be independently enabled or disabled per database, or they can be configured on logical servers and applied on every database that inherits settings from the server.
-Logical servers can inherit Azure defaults for Automatic tuning settings.
+Automatic tuning options can be independently enabled or disabled per database, or they can be configured on SQL Database servers and applied on every database that inherits settings from the server.
+SQL Database servers can inherit Azure defaults for Automatic tuning settings.
 Azure defaults at this time are set to FORCE_LAST_GOOD_PLAN is enabled, CREATE_INDEX is enabled, and DROP_INDEX is disabled.